 R&D project grants, subsidies for equipment

 We have some of the best people in the world for what we're doing out here.
-We have the most knowledgeable people from the industry, and with the local native people, you're taking years and years of traditional and ecological knowledge and putting it into play.
+We have the most knowledgeable people from the industry, and with the local native people, you're talking years and years of traditional and ecological knowledge and putting it into play.

 Edward Douville, General Manager Shaan Sheet